ktbolt/simvascular.github.io/documentation/rom_simulation/0d-solver/user-guide-run/readme.md

 #### In Python

 Please make sure that
-you installed svZerodSolver via pip to enable this feature.
+you have installed svZerodSolver via pip to enable this feature.
 We start by importing pysvzerod:

 ```python